Bealby/grandpas-pocket-watch-shop/TESTING.md

   (`rgb(220, 149, 35, 0.6)`) when hovered over.
 - Ensure on mobile screen sizes `Basket` icon,
   `About Us`, `Contact` are centred in one row.
-  While `Copyright` text is centered in row underneath.
+  While `Copyright` text is centred in row underneath.
 - For mobile devices ensure similar tests above are carried out.